Mesa/oxid/doc/development_setup.md

 * v4.10.5
 * v6.0.0-rc2

+but note the leading char "v".
+This is required and its to easy to forget.

 ## Setup
 Now you can setup your Project by visiting [http://localhost:8082/setup/](http://localhost:8082) and follow the installation steps.

 Remember the values you defined in your `docker-compose.yml`.
-When you are asked for the Database host, you enter `oxid_db` because this is the id and domain name you defined by "linking" the container with `oxid_db`
+You enter `oxid_db`, when promted for the Database host, because this is the id and domain name you defined by "linking" the container with `oxid_db`

     php5.6: